curl/curl/docs/mk-ca-bundle.md

 # SYNOPSIS

-mk-ca-bundle [options]
+mk-ca-bundle [options] [output]
-*[outputfile]*

 # DESCRIPTION

-The mk-ca-bundle tool downloads the *certdata.txt* file from Mozilla's source tree over HTTPS, then parses *certdata.txt* and extracts certificates into PEM format.
+This tool downloads the *certdata.txt* file from Mozilla's source tree over HTTPS, then parses it and extracts the included certificates into PEM format.
 By default, only CA root certificates trusted to issue SSL server authentication certificates are extracted.
-These are then processed with the OpenSSL command line tool to produce the final ca-bundle file.
+These are then processed with the OpenSSL command line tool to produce the final ca-bundle output file.

-The default *outputfile* name is **ca-bundle.crt**.
+The default *output* name is **ca-bundle.crt**.
 By setting it to '-' (a single dash) you will get the output sent to STDOUT instead of a file.

 The PEM format this scripts uses for output makes the result readily available for use by just about all OpenSSL or GnuTLS powered applications, such as curl